Break Point, Netflix's Drive for tennis, debuts January 13 - ExBulletin

 Not at the center of the streaming series: Serena Williams and Roger Federerboth 41 and done with their playing days, or Rafael Nadal and Novak Djokovic, both in their mid-thirties and winners of major titles this year.

-It’s hard to imagine another sport that has been so dominated by a handful of individuals for so long.
+It’s hard to imagine any other sport that has been so long dominated by a handful of individuals.
 But they are at the end of the cycle, with the obvious exception of Novak and Rafa, to some extent.
 The changing of the guard is underway, executive producer James Gay-Rees said in a video interview with The Associated Press.

 And that’s why the timing was really good.
 Because I like tennis, but I’m like, Who is Tsitsipas?
 Do you know what I mean?
 In fairness, he said.
 But actually you realize, my God, he’s number 5 in the world.
 He’s a really, seriously, good tennis player and he’s a really interesting guy.
-And I would like to know more about him.
+And I’d like to know more about him.’
 Because all I’ve heard in the last 15-20 years is: Roger, Roger, Roger.
 Serena, Serena, Serena.
 For a reason, right?
 Obviously we didn’t dispute that because they are legends and icons.
-But I thought it was really exciting to shine a light on a new generation.
+But I think it was very exciting to shine a light on a new generation.”

 Gay-Rees and Box to Box Films co-executive producer Paul Martin also made Drive to Survive and are working on series about the world of golf and surfing, among others.

 The fourth season of Drive to Survive, released in March, attracted the largest audience to date and made the Netflix top 10 TV list in more than 50 countries.
-It is widely believed to have increased interest in Formula 1 racing.
+It is widely credited help increase interest in Formula 1 racing.

 Martin acknowledged that other sports series might make some think of what he called Drive to Survive for XXX, but he said the characters and the way a tennis season is structured give Break Point a very different feel.